 Another technique is to set an Ingress Stored Events alert >= a threshold slightly below your total environment capacity for a period of 2 hours.
 This alert can help you understand if you are constantly at capacity, which indicates a high likelihood of latency.

 For example, if you have three S1 units provisioned (or 2100 events per minute ingress capacity), you can set an Ingress Stored Events alert for >= 1900 events for 2 hours.
 If you are constantly exceeding this threshold, and therefore, triggering your alert, you are likely under-provisioned.

 If you suspect you are being throttled, you can compare your Ingress Received Messages with your event source’s egressed messages.
-If ingress into your Event Hub is greater than your Ingress Received Messages, your Time Series Insights are likely being throttled.
+If ingress into your Event Hub is greater than your Ingress Received Messages, your Azure Time Series Insights are likely being throttled.

 To reduce throttling or experiencing latency, the best way to correct it is to increase your environment's capacity.

 You can avoid latency and throttling by properly configuring your environment for the amount of data you want to analyze.
-For more information about how to add capacity to your environment, see Scale your environment.
+For more information about how to add capacity to your environment, read Scale your environment.